Oregon Fall Camp

 Camp Schedule

-Our traditional Video Review Socials will again be entirely virtual or extraordinarily spaced (and outdoor) for 2022.
+Video Review will again be entirely virtual.
 What started as a COVID-safety change proved to be more convenient campers and more efficient for XC Oregon.

 _______________________________________